NickSB2000/tunesPlaylistToFolder/README.md

 # tunesPlaylistToFolder
-Python script to copy an itunes Playlist to a Folder on your Desktop.
+Python script to copy an itunes Playlist file content to a Folder on your Desktop.
+(usefull for creating Media CDs and USB Key for Cars)

 Files will be played in the same order as the playlist because they will be prepended with numbers.